marnen/staticmatic/README.markdown

     staticmatic build

-This will convert everything into the newly generated `site/` folder.
+This will convert everything into a freshly generated `site/` folder.

 ## Where do I put my files?